gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ancient sword hilt stuck out of a green glass bottle strapped to one side, and a plain black umbrella was strapped to the other.  "*La*, it will be like the tale of the camel in the crib.
-There will be meetings---kings and princes, ministers and magicians, all twittering at each other like birds.
+There will be meetings—kings and princes, ministers and magicians, all twittering at each other like birds.
 What does it mean, who will advantage by it…  Heh."
 He sniggered like a little boy who has heard a dirty joke.